Same-sex civil partnerships & marriages (SSM) in Scotland

 Allowing same-sex marriage does not undermine marriage; it strengthens it.

 Cardinal O’Brien has attacked government plans as an attempt to redefine marriage.
 But the churches have redefined marriage in the past.
-They no longer oppose divorce and the remarriage of divorced couples.
+Many no longer oppose divorce and the remarriage of divorced couples.
 There is no reason why marriage should not be redefined to include lesbian and gay couples.

 Gay marriage is about love and commitment.
 These are Christian values, so I don’t understand why the Cardinal objects to gay couples getting married."
 1